© 2025 MICHIGAN PUBLIC

 Is it a big deal when bond or sinking fund proposals fail?

-Bonds are failing more often in Michigan, according to an analysis by Bridge Michigan and Gongwer News Service, with half failing in recent years.
+Bonds are failing more often in Michigan, according to a Michigan Public Analysis, with half being rejected by voters in recent years.

 “The fact that a bond fails is not a disaster.
 It means that there needs to be more discussion,” Arsen said.
 “Typically there'll be a reassessment … to try to get an idea of how can we focus this in a way that will win community approval and have a clearer idea of what the community needs are.
 And sometimes that means scaling back a project.”

-So the district is asking voters to renew and extend the existing bond millage at the original rate of $10.55 per $1,000 in taxable value so that the money which isn’t being used to pay off the old bond can start going to a new one.
+So the district is asking voters to extend the existing bond millage at current rate of $5.30 per $1,000 in taxable value so that the money which isn’t being used to pay off the old bond can start going to a new one.

-Voters rejected a version of this proposal in May this year.
-The new version asks for less money.
-Among other things, the district says the funds are needed to build a new preschool.
+Voters rejected a version of this proposal in 2023.
+The new version asks for less money "based on feedback provided by the community."

 Back to question list.